tychonievich/cso1-s2022/markdown/c.md

 ## Variadic functions

-The number of arguments in a function is known as the functions **arity**.
+The number of arguments in a function is known as the function's **arity**.
 Many functions have fixed arity, requiring the same number of arguments each time they are invoked, but sometimes it is nice to have a function that has variable arity, or a **variadic** function.